Charissa is clearly a fan. And look how well the green one matches her outfit!

 Do you think she has enough hair bows for a girl with 14 hairs?

 Keeping in line with the creative, homemaking attitude, I decided to freeze some peaches this morning.
 I bought a lot at the farmer's market and then realized that we wouldn't eat them before they went bad so that's when I decided to freeze them.
 I found a pretty easy method for freezing them (you can use this method with a lot of fruits).
-This is what you do:
+This is what you do:1.
+Bring a pot of water to a boil.
+When it's boiling put whole peaches (with the skins on) in the boiling water for 1 minute.

 2. After a minute, take the peaches out and put them in a bowl of icy water.
 Let them cool for 2 minutes

 3. Take them out of the cold water and gently rub the peach to get the skin to come off.
 It should easily slide right off.
-(I wish I had known this tip when I was making baby food.)
+(I wish I had known this tip when I was making baby food.)4.
+When all the skins are off, cut the peaches into halves, slices, bits - whatever size you want them to be in.

 5. Pour white grape juice, apple juice, or peach juice over the slices so that they are covered in the juice.
 This will help to preserve the flavor, texture, and prevent freezer burn.